 Out of the Blue’s aim is to provide creative space faces challenging circumstances due to an Edinburgh property market with an extremely high level of commercial value.
-Our analysis of the current Edinburgh market is that we are returning to 1990’s levels of scarcity of space for participatory arts as most land and buildings are utilised for greater commercial reward. (eg, housing, hotels, retail)
+Our analysis of the current Edinburgh market is that we are returning to 1990’s levels of scarcity of space for participatory arts as most land and buildings are utilised for greater commercial reward (eg, housing, hotels, retail).

 A multi-disciplinary facility promoting engagement and innovation in craft and design, as well as providing facilities, opportunities and development for professional designer-makers and the community.

 Ideal studio space for ceramics, woodworking, carpentry, metalworking and a range of industrial-based and studio-based arts activities.

 For more information on classes and courses at Out of the Blue Abbeymount, visit the ‘Learn More’ link below.

 Out of the Blue are working with the City of Edinburgh Council to create additional studio space to match the increasing demand.

 We have taken a year-on-year rolling lease on a building in Craigmillar, opposite the new library on Niddrie Mains Road.
 This building will accommodate around artists in 17 studios of varying size.The building is suitable for artists who wish to utilise the space for a studio, private workshop or storage.

 Located in Leith, housing the Mercury award winning musicians ‘Young Fathers’.